CSE321-Fall2021/cse321-portfolio-rchen63/Project 2/README.md

 Press "A" on keypad to start the timer.

-Press "B" on keypad to stop/turn off.
+Press "B" on keypad to pause the timer.

 Press "D" on keypad to start input the time.